Periyar and Tamil grammar

-Periyar E. V. Ramasamy (17 September 1879 – 24 December 1973) was a Dravidian social reformer and politician from India, who founded the Self-Respect Movement and Dravidar Kazhagam.
+Periyar (17 September 1879 – 24 December 1973) was a Dravidian social reformer and politician from India, who founded the Self-Respect Movement and Dravidar Kazhagam.
 Periyar placed great importance on the Tamil language for its benefit and upliftment to the Tamil people and advocated for its preservation.
 In the wake of the imposition of Hindi throughout the Indian sub-continent and in Tamil Nadu, Periyar stated that "the love of one's tongue is the foremost of all loves that are required of the people born in our land.
 He said that has no love for his tongue has no love for his land.
 A nation functions on the basis for the love of one's language.
 So it is my prayer that Tamils love for their tongue should grow.
 I affirm again and again that love of the mother-tongue is a must for those born in Tamil Nadu.
 The Bengalis love Bengali.
 The Maharashtrians love for the Marathi language.
 The Andhras love the Telugu language.
 But the Tamils have no love for the Tamil-tongue.
 The Tamils will never progress unless they bestow love on their mother-tongue.
 If I love Tamil, it is not merely because it is the mother-tongue or the language of the Tamil Nadu State.
 Nor am I attached to Tamil by reason of its uniqueness or its antiquity.
 If I love Tamil, it is because I am aware of the advantages I expect through it and the measure of loss that will occur by the absence of it".